CrayLabs/SmartSim/doc/launch_settings.rst

 **Option 1: Use LaunchSettings.update_env**

 To update the ``env_vars`` after initializing the ``LaunchSettings`` object, pass in a dictionary where each key and value are strings to ``LaunchSettings.update_env``.
-This function updates the existing dictionary of environment settings without overwriting it.
+This function updates the existing environment settings without overwriting.
 For example:

 .. code-block:: python